 The hotel sits opposite the State Opera House, making it one of the most central of all the five star luxury locations and well suited to slipping into bed with the final aria still ringing in your ears.

-Café Sacher (the attached coffee house) is immensely popular: I cannot recall the last time I passed and did not see a long queue waiting to get inside.
-So reserve a table or go early in the day.
+The hotel also has an attached coffee house (Café Sacher), which enjoys immense popularity: I cannot recall the last time I passed and did not see a long queue waiting to get inside.
+So reserve a table or go very early in the day.

 The elegant interiors, classic setting and (surprise!) cake within the café all make a visit worthwhile in its own right, even if you stay elsewhere.

-Like the Imperial, the Sacher has plenty of screen fame.
+Like the Imperial, the Sacher also has plenty of screen fame.

 For example, the hotel provides a home for protagonist Holly Martins in The Third Man, offers scenic background for Jack Ryan, and serves as a recurring location in the Sachertorte movie.